Guildford pub bombings: The Guildford Four

 The bombings were at the height of the Troubles in Northern Ireland.
 The Metropolitan Police were pressured to apprehend the IRA bombers responsible for the attacks in England.
 In December 1974, the police arrested three men and a woman, later known as the Guildford Four.
 One of the four, Gerry Conlon, had been in London at the time of the bombings, and had visited his mother's sister, Annie Maguire.
 A few days after the Guildford Four were arrested, the Metropolitan Police arrested Annie Maguire and her family, including Conlon's father, Patrick "Giuseppe" Conlon - the "Maguire Seven".

 The Guildford Four were wrongfully convicted of the bombings in October 1975 and sentenced to life in prison.
 The Maguire Seven were wrongfully convicted of providing bomb-making material and other support in March 1976 and sentenced to terms varying between four and fourteen years.

 The Guildford Four were held in prison for fifteen years, while Giuseppe Conlon died near the end of his third year of imprisonment.
 All the convictions were overturned years later in the appeal courts after it was proved the Guildford Four's convictions had been based on confessions obtained by torture (as were some Maguire Seven confessions), whilst evidence specifically clearing the Four was not reported by the police.

 During the trial of the Balcombe Street Gang in February 1977, the four IRA members instructed their lawyers to "draw attention to the fact that four totally innocent people were serving massive sentences" for three bombings in Woolwich and Guildford.
 The Balcombe Street Gang were never charged with these offences.
 The 1993 film In the Name of the Father is based on these events.

+New investigation

+The Independent Commission for Reconciliation and Information (ICRIR) has been investigating the bombings since 2024.